 The initial feeling is no doubt gut-wrenching.
 After your mind races for explanations—"How did this happen?"
-"What about all the hours I spent studying?"—it's important to collect yourself and take a moment to realize one failed test is hardly an indicator that the law is not for you.
+"What about all the hours I spent studying?"—it's important to collect yourself and take a moment to realize that one failed test is hardly an indicator that the law is not for you.
 It's only natural to be upset and frustrated, and experience doubts.
 But the most important thing is to not give up, because you're not alone.
 Thousands of students across the country (and even notable people) have received the same deflating email.

 Take Some Time For Yourself

-You dedicated countless hours studying and preparing for the UBE.
+You dedicated countless hours to studying and preparing for the UBE.
 Regardless of your results, you deserve a break.
 Take some time to decompress before deciding what to do next.

 Review Your Bar Exam Results

-Scrutinizing your bar exam results is important.
+Reviewing your bar exam results is important.
 Since you receive your scaled Multistate Bar Exam (MBE) and Multistate Essay Examination (MEE) scores, you'll have a precise understanding of the sections in which you excelled, as well as those in which you had disappointing results.
-This will help you discover why you failed the first time, and what you need to focus on to increase your chances of passing the next attempt.
+This will help you discover why you failed the first time and what you need to focus on to increase your chances of passing the next attempt.

 Commit To Retaking The Bar Exam

 Without committing fully to retaking the UBE, it's unlikely your performance will improve from the first time around.
 Understand that gearing up for a second crack at the bar exam will require even more work.
 You must be willing to dedicate additional hours to studying, and practice exams, to pass the second time.
-Make sure you're 110-percent ready to hit the books before deciding to take the UBE again.
+Make sure you're 100 percent ready to hit the books before deciding to take the UBE again.